xrdocs/telemetry/_tutorials/2016-10-11-streaming-if-mib-data-with-model-driven-telemetry-mdt.md

 ### MDT Configuration for IF-MIB equivalence

-As you can see from the [table below](#oid-yang-table), most of the interface statistics are in the Cisco-IOS-XR-infra-statsd-oper.yang model, with some state parameters in Cisco-IOS-XR-infra-statsd-oper, and a couple SNMP-specific values in Cisco-IOS-XR-snmp-agent-oper.
+As you can see from the [table below](#oid-yang-table), most of the interface statistics are in the Cisco-IOS-XR-infra-statsd-oper.yang model, with some state parameters in Cisco-IOS-XR-infra-statsd-oper.yang, and a couple SNMP-specific values in Cisco-IOS-XR-snmp-agent-oper.yang.

 Leaving aside the SNMP-specific parameters, here is what the sensor-path configuration in MDT would look like for the IF-MIB: